7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 7. China

 China is still set on its total prohibition of domestic and foreign cryptocurrency exchanges.
-Last year’s move to ban big trades in an effort of mitigating cases of fraud succeeded in diminishing financial and social risks but not in completely shutting down the use of cryptocurrencies.
+Last year's move to ban big trades in an effort to mitigate cases of fraud succeeded in diminishing financial and social risks, but not in completely shutting down the use of cryptocurrencies.
 2018 is looking bleak for those still knee-deep in the game when regulators froze up to RMB 300 million (£34.2 million) worth of digital money in January.

 Final Thoughts